 Sanuki Udon: A Breakfast Tradition

-In Kagawa Prefecture, known as “Udon Prefecture,” some shops open from 6 AM.
-It’s like how bakeries open early in Europe and America.
-People in Kagawa often stop by a shop in the morning for Udon for breakfast.
-The most popular dish in the morning is “Kake Udon,” a simple dish of Udon noodles in warm broth.
+In Kagawa you can even find udon shops open at 6 am.
+The Kagawa equivalent of a European bakery, locals often stop by a shop in the morning a breakfast bowl of noodles.
+The most popular dish in the morning is “Kake Udon,” a simple dish of noodles in warm broth.
 The gentle broth is sure to give you the energy to start the day off right.
 Because it’s simple and the portions aren’t large, some people even go shop-hopping.
-Enjoy some Udon in the morning and channel that energy into exploring the wonderful places in Kagawa Prefecture!
+Enjoy some morning udon and channel that energy into exploring Kagawa’s many sites!

-In Kagawa Prefecture, known as “Udon Prefecture,” some shops open from 6 AM.
-It’s like how bakeries open early in Europe and America.
-People in Kagawa often stop by a shop in the morning for Udon for breakfast.
-The most popular dish in the morning is “Kake Udon,” a simple dish of Udon noodles in warm broth.
+In Kagawa you can even find udon shops open at 6 am.
+The Kagawa equivalent of a European bakery, locals often stop by a shop in the morning a breakfast bowl of noodles.
+The most popular dish in the morning is “Kake Udon,” a simple dish of noodles in warm broth.
 The gentle broth is sure to give you the energy to start the day off right.
 Because it’s simple and the portions aren’t large, some people even go shop-hopping.
-Enjoy some Udon in the morning and channel that energy into exploring the wonderful places in Kagawa Prefecture!
+Enjoy some morning udon and channel that energy into exploring Kagawa’s many sites!

 Honetsuki-dori (Bone-in Roasted Chicken)